-&lt;sup>1 The 1999 SMP was derived from a TVA Shoreline Management Initiative (SMI) which assessed TVA's existing reservoir residential shoreline permitting practices with an objective of establishing a policy that better protected shoreline and aquatic resources, allowed reasonable access to the water for adjacent residents, and improved management of public land along the shoreline.
+The 1999 SMP was derived from a TVA Shoreline Management Initiative (SMI) which assessed TVA's existing reservoir residential shoreline permitting practices with an objective of establishing a policy that better protected shoreline and aquatic resources, allowed reasonable access to the water for adjacent residents, and improved management of public land along the shoreline.

-&lt;sup>2 The other three methods whereby water access rights are acquired include: (1) the obtainment of flowage easement property where there are reservoir boundaries, but it is not TVA land; (2) the acquisition of land approved in the Land Management Plan as having water access; and (3) the acquisition of land that has deeded access rights which can be either (a) general rights to ingress and egress or (b) implied rights which only states there is water access.
+2 The other three methods whereby water access rights are acquired include: (1) the obtainment of flowage easement property where there are reservoir boundaries, but it is not TVA land; (2) the acquisition of land approved in the Land Management Plan as having water access; and (3) the acquisition of land that has deeded access rights which can be either (a) general rights to ingress and egress or (b) implied rights which only states there is water access.

+- TVA may exchange access rights as long as it results in either (1) no net loss or

+(2) a gain of public shoreline.

+- An individual(s) must first have an ownership of or a fee interest in currently undeveloped shoreline.
+They may then propose an exchange which addresses how the exchange will maintain or improve environmental and public values by assessing the resources for both properties.
+Resources to be considered include:

 - Wetlands.

 - Archeology.

 - Habitats for protected species.

 - Scenic qualities.

 - Shoreline characteristics.

 - Existing vegetation.

 - Water quality.

 - TVA will consider the qualities of both properties and the benefits of the exchange.

 If TVA determines that the exchange will result in equal or greater public benefits, it may be approved.